lunedì 15 settembre 2014

 We watched a nice, short documentary on the ‘Isla Grande’, then I held a slideshow on ‘my’ Cuba.
 I made it as short as possible, I know well the soporific power of slideshows (Mabuya was sleeping after three minutes; he’s a night dance party guy, so I understand his tireness).
 I wore an almost-Cuban guyabera shirt (actually from Belize, but I didn’t tell to anybody, so keep it for yourself, ok?).
 Then other nice shows, even if not 100% Cuban, followed.

 A funny Japanese magician involved Goya-san in a cards game.
 Besides: white doves, swords and fire, all the typical ingredients of magical shows.
-Leandro, a karate sensei from Cordoba (Argentina), who lived in Cuba for a year and a half, talked about the infuence of the Cuban Revolución on the whole Latin America, especially on the sanitary and educational system in Argentina.
+Leandro Moreno, a friendly karate sensei from Cordoba (Argentina), who lived in Cuba for a year and a half, talked about the influence of the Cuban Revolución on the whole Latin America, especially on the sanitary and educational system in Argentina.
 He stressed the positive, human side of it, and dropped a tear while talking of Camilo Cienfuegos, the ‘very human guy’ of the Cuban Revolution.

 More shows: two young women from Jamaica gave a hot dance show, teaching how to dance in the Jamaican way.
 At the end I asked them why they didn’t dance the daggering (please, check on YouTube, adults only), and they were almost shocked by the fact the a Bolognese knew about that stuff.